IST-DASLab/llmq/README.md

 ### Model Configuration
 - `--model <path>` - Path to the Hugging Face model directory or name of a HF model that is cached locally.
 The script will automatically locate model files if given a model name, but it will _not_ download new models.
 - `--from-scratch` - Train the model from random initialization instead of loading pre-trained weights.
+- `--init-proj-to-zero` - Initialize projection weights (FFN down and attention out) to zero.
+Only used with `--from-scratch`.
 - `--model-dtype <dtype>` - Data type for model parameters.
 Supported types are `fp32`, `bf16`.
 This is the data type used for model master weights, and also for all activations and gradients.
 Matrix multiplications may be performed in lower precision according to the `--matmul-dtype` argument.

 ### Data Configuration